 - Conservation Lands Network has identified the Tesla Park area as a critical linkage habitat corridor.

-- Two private landowners participate in the State Department of Fish and Game (DFG) Private Lands Management Program for a Tule Elk herd.
+- Two private landowners participate in the State Department of Fish and Wildlife (DFW) Private Lands Management Program for a Tule Elk herd.
+Elk never use Carnegie SVRA.

-- Tesla Park is within the Diablo Mountains (Ohlone) Golden Eagle range which has the largest concentration of Golden Eagle nesting pairs in the United States
+- Tesla is within the Diablo Mountains (Ohlone) Golden Eagle range which has the largest concentration of Golden Eagle nesting pairs in the United States.
+The territories of at least 3 nesting pairs have been identified within Tesla’s boundaries.
+There are no Eagle nests or foraging on Carnegie SVRA.

 - Tesla Park serves as an important migratory corridor and foraging buffer for the Altamont Pass Wind Energy Resource Area.

-- Department of Fish and Game and Contra Costa Water District have established preserves and conservation easements in the Corral Hollow Canyon.
+- Department of Fish and Wildlife and Contra Costa Water District have established preserves and conservation easements in the Corral Hollow Canyon.

-- Several private land owners have established conservation easements for San Joaquin kit fox in the Corral Hollow Canyon area.
+- Several private land owners have established conservation easements for San Joaquin kit fox and other species in the Corral Hollow Canyon area solidifying the area as a preservation region.

 For more about the important natural resource conservation goals Tesla Park serves, see the following links: